na-geciauskas/data-eng-case/README.md

    - Developed another Python script to transform the raw data into a columnar storage format.
    - Chose Parquet as the storage format and partitioned it by brewery location - state_province and country, to avoid data duplication.

-4. **Gold Layer/Aggregated View**:
+4. **Gold Layer**:
-   - Planned to create an aggregated view showing the quantity of breweries per type and location.
+   - Developed an SQL Query in Google BigQuery to create an aggregated view swith the quantity of breweries per type and location.
-   - Objective: Create a dataset or view in BigQuery on Google Cloud Platform.
-   - Use SQL to aggregate brewery data by type and location.
+   - Location aggregation perfomed at country level.
+   - Secondary aggregation created in same manner, at country and state level.
+   - Using more information in aggragtion function would compromise performance and usability of the function itself.

 5. **Tooling**:
    - Utilized Python and PySpark for the bronze and silver layer operations/transformation, and SQL for the gold Layer transformation.